Code-Institute-Submissions/ace-engineering-services/README.md

 ### Design Choices
 ---
 In designing this site I took inspiration from a few engineering websites but most significantly, [Harp Engineering](http://www.harpelectricaleng.com/) .
 Engineering is a very broad discipline and companies are generally highly-specialised in the services they provide.
 Hence, the most difficult task for any potential visitor to an engineering site is to find out what exact services a particular company provides.
-Generally an engineer visiting a site will make a decision in less than 10 seconds whether a particular site has what they are looking for.
+Generally an engineer visiting a site will make a decision in less than 10 seconds whether a particular company can provide what they are looking for.
 Hence, there is urgency to convey:
 * We operate in the **Industrial Sector**.
 * We are primarily **Electrical and Automation Engineers**.
 * We are a **hands-on** technical company **not purely consultants**.

+As a first iteration, the choice was made to design a multipage site with overview information on the main page underneath a captivating hero image.
+A simple white pre-header would contain the basic contact information above a Navbar.
+The four main services of the company would be clearly displayed under the hero image of an industrial site.
+Links in the Navbar as well as the individual section overiews, would allow a visitor to jump off to their desired services.
+A separate page would provide a contact form to allow a user to submit details of their company, contact details and a short description of a potential project or query.
+ As the build progressed the benefits of a single-page-scrolling site became clear in terms of design efficiency, loading times, ease of use and maintainability.
+The individual section pages were incorporated into the main page initially and as the build progressed further, the contact form was moved in also.

 **Fonts**
 [Google fonts](https://fonts.google.com/) have been used to give typographic style.